ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 dcos marathon app remove 1producer-higher-topic-performancetest
 ```

-#### Initial Thoughts:
-By tuning for throughput and increasing the batch.size, linger.ms, and compression.type parameters we can see a significant increase in throughput performance as well as latency performance of our Kafka cluster.
-For a 250 byte record it seems as though the lower end ranges are more ideal, resulting in >700K records/sec at a low 8.83 ms avg latency.
-The upper end also saw improvements in performance, but may be more ideal for a situation where the record size is much larger.

 ### Consumer Test

 #### Lets try the upper end range parameters of the recommendations above: